Oprah Winfrey Network: International

-In Canada, the former Canadian version of Discovery Health, owned by Shaw Media, did not become a Canadian version of OWN, instead shifting to a reality-based format known as Twist TV.
-Instead, Corus Entertainment agreed to launch a Canadian version of OWNits existing channel Viva was re-launched as OWN on March 1, 2011.
-On September 1st, 2024, due to Corus losing the rights to most WBD lifestyle and factual brands, OWN was closed down.
-On January 1st, 2025, Rogers Sports and Media took over all the rights, including OWN, moving its content to Citytv+.
+In Canada, the former Canadian version of Discovery Health, owned by Shaw Media, did not become a Canadian version of OWN, instead shifting to a reality-based format known as Twist TV (now the Canadian version of FYI).
+Instead, Corus Entertainment agreed to launch a Canadian version of OWN, its existing channel Viva was relaunched as OWN on March 1, 2011.
+On September 1, 2024, due to Corus' rights removal to most WBD lifestyle and factual brands, OWN was closed down.
+On January 1, 2025, Rogers Sports and Media acquired all the rights, including OWN, moving its content to Citytv+.
 During January and February 2011, selected OWN programming aired on both Viva and the co-owned W Network.
 Both Shaw Media and Corus share common ownership interests from the J.R.
-Shaw family, but are considered separate companies.
-Winfrey revealed to The New York Times that she is in final negotiations to release the channel in Brazil and Argentina.
+Shaw family, but were considered separate companies.
+In 2011, Winfrey revealed to The New York Times that she was in final negotiations to launch the channel in Brazil and Argentina.

 In April 2013, TLC UK began to air an OWN block.
 The same programming block began airing Discovery Home & Health in Australia on August 4, 2013.
 It was announced on September 20, 2013, that the OWN Programming Block would begin airing in South Africa on DStv beginning October 17, 2013.
 OWN Programming Block also debuted in Poland and Russia in August and September; it also debuted on October 28, 2013, in Balkans/Romania/Bulgaria.